Starting a Car Wash

 Your location will need to be big enough to support the type of car wash you intend to open and have enough space for vehicles to line up even after your physical business is constructed on the lot.
 It should also be large enough for you to expand your operation as your business grows.

-Where you establish your business is one of the most important factors that will cause your car wash to either succeed or fail, so it’s critical for you to choose the right location.
-If possible, buy a lot on a roadway that has a speed limit of 40 miles per hour or less.
-This will give drivers the chance to see your business’ sign and make the planned or impulse decision to have their vehicles cleaned at your establishment.
-The cost of a lot varies greatly from location to location, but you can expect a lot that meets the criteria you’ll need for your business to be successful to be at least $3 per square foot.
+Where you establish your business is an essential factor that will cause your car wash to either succeed or fail, so it’s critical for you to choose the right location.
+If possible, buy a lot on a roadway that has a speed limit of 40 mph or less.
+By placing your business in a location with a lower speed limit, you’ll give drivers the chance to see your business sign, potentially inspiring them to make a planned or impulse decision to have their vehicles cleaned at your establishment.

-Site Work: Some site work will need to be completed before construction on the building you’re going to use for your business can begin.
-Site work includes earthwork and laying asphalt for your parking lot and, depending on how you’re going to set up, your external work areas, as well as laying the foundation for your building.
+Some site work will need to be completed before construction on the building you’re going to use for your business can begin.
+Site work includes earthwork and laying asphalt for your parking lot.
+It can also include prepping your external work areas depending on how you’re going to set up and laying the foundation for your building.

-Construction: Like the cost of land, the cost of construction varies widely from one location to another.
+Like the cost of land, the cost of construction varies widely from one location to another.
 Your construction costs will include the electrical and plumbing work your business is going to need, as well as the expenses involved with paying to have your location tap into public utilities, including sewer and water.
-For self-serve car washes, it costs around $17,000 to build a single bay.
-For automated businesses, building expenses run at a rate of approximately $42,000 per bay.
+Building expenses tend to run higher for automated car washes than self-serve or purely handwashing businesses.

-While a typical car wash measures about 1,000 square-feet and can be as big as 2,500 square-feet, it’s important that you think ahead when you’re planning your business so that your initial construction will be able to accommodate your car wash’s future growth.
+While a typical car wash measures about 1,700 square feet, it’s important that you think ahead when you’re planning your business so that your initial construction will be able to accommodate your car wash’s future growth.
 If you construct a building that’s bigger than you need when you start your car wash, you’ll have the opportunity to add new services and expand your operation as your business prospers in later months and years.

 If your structure ends up being too small, it can have costly consequences.
 It can give a competitor the chance to offer the services you simply don’t have room to offer, for instance, and prolong the time it takes for you to recover the initial investment you made in your venture.